Jackfafnir/DDOS-Tool/README.md

 1.  enter the server target

-3.  it will automatic ping the Host.
+3.  it will automatically ping the Host.
 As shown in the Screenshot below:

 ![ok](https://user-images.githubusercontent.com/97392345/153502726-2b3df918-cdad-4388-84ab-5b08477c6ad1.PNG)
 3. Now enter the ip . (u got it from the ping)